zDreamiii/SurvivalUtils/README.md

 There is also a wildcard permission: `survivalutils.*` — this grants access to **all commands** and is by default assigned to server operators (`op`).

 Make sure to assign the appropriate permissions to your players or groups via your permissions plugin.

-## Usage
-Use the commands directly in-game or in the console.
-Make sure you have the necessary permissions.